welagedara/welagedara.github.io/_posts/2018-11-15-the-gaming-rig-part-4.md

 comments: true
 ---

-I don't assemble computers everyday.
+I don't get to assemble computers everyday.
 So cut me some slack if I get something wrong.

 First thing's first.
 Ground yourself with the Anti Static Wrist Wrap.